Sami-Kal/Health-Insurance-Claims-Analytics/README.md

 This project analyzes a health insurance claims dataset using Power BI to uncover the demographic, behavioral, and regional factors influencing insurance claim costs.
 The dashboard provides executives with actionable insights into claims expenditure, risk concentration, and healthcare cost drivers through an interactive, business-focused reporting solution.

 ## Business Problem

-Health insurance providers often struggle to answer critical business questions such as:

 * What factors are driving high healthcare claims?
 * Which members are responsible for the largest proportion of claims expenditure?
 * How does smoking influence healthcare costs?